 Aluminium Make Our Life Easier

-If you asked 100 consumers what aluminium products they use, about, 95% will say aluminium foil.
-Of all the uses for aluminum.
+If you asked 100 consumers what aluminium products they use, about 95% will say aluminium foil.
 Aluminium foil is identified as the number one product that consumers can identify as something made of aluminum.
 Everyone uses those thin shiny paper sheets to line their ovens and barbecue grills.
 Aluminum foil is the product of choice to wrap up leftovers.
-Aluminum cans were the second most identified consumer product as having an aluminum composition.
+While, aluminum cans are the second most identified consumer product as made from aluminum.

-But there are other uses for aluminum that impact our life and our pocketbooks.
-These product make our lives easier and more productive and help reduce the costs for goods and services.
+However, there are other uses for aluminum that impact our life.
+These products make our lives easier and more productive.
+It also help reduce the costs for goods and services.
 Some typical applications for aluminum include siding for residential homes and commercial buildings.
 Aluminum is widely used in the transportation industry for cars, airplanes and railroad cars.

 Herein lies a potential problem for consumers.
 Aluminium because of its characteristics of strength, being light weight and malleable reduces the weight of cars.
 The Aluminum Association reports that In 2000, transportation accounted for 32.5 percent of all US shipments.
 That same year aluminium passed plastic–with average content of 257 lbs per vehicle to become the third most-used material in automobiles.